tbranyen/tbranyen.com/README.md

 ### About ###

-This project was released because I enjoy promoting open source.
+This project was released because I enjoy sharing my source code.

 I started with the idea of content being stored in Git instead of a traditional database.
-My content is available as I authored it.
-It's even available for you to change and update.
-I wanted to replace the timestamp with a SHA.
+The content would then be fetched and versioned by the commit SHA.
+This is opposed to traditional URLs that are fixed on title and date.
+The commit SHA aligns with the content in an open repository that anyone may fork and update.

 Development of this site began in 2011 and has been put through many rewrites.
 It is now in a reasonable form for reference or reuse.